Now, more than ever, MBA programs are seeing a growth in female students.

-In her 30 years of being a professor, Fleming said she’s seen student demographics lean more toward women professionals.
+Fleming added in her 30 years of being a professor, she’s seen the change in student demographics lean more to women professionals.

 “And they continue to change as more women are entering the workforce in comparison to several decades ago,” she said.
 “You have some women who are delaying childbirth years, and I think we’re focusing on millennials that are in their careers.
 That generation is changing the demographics in the higher education environment.”

 When getting her MBA, Fleming said only 10% of her class consisted of women.
 Now, and especially at Ursuline’s co-ed MBA program, a majority of students are women.

 At Baldwin Wallace, Kuznik said students, and especially women, are provided with opportunities to experience leadership in different ways.

 “And if they don’t get that opportunity in the workplace for whatever reason, they have the ability to do that here at the MBA program,” she explained.
 “It’s all skill development, which is necessary for management positions as well as upper-level positions.”